aniketagnihotri/Indigo/README.md

 java -jar Indigo-1.0-SNAPSHOT.jar
 ```
 to execute it on port 8080.
 Finally, query localhost:8080 to connect.

-IntelliJ's Maven Plugin will perform these functions via the Maven tab.
+Note: IntelliJ's Maven Plugin will perform these functions via the Maven tab.

 ### Frameworks and Resources
 Inidgo is built primarily with Spring Boot, serving as the back-end REST API, and ReactJS, serving as the front-end.
 Indigo also uses an AWS RDS Database instance, managed in SQL, and Google's Firebase to authenticate users.
 Lastly, Indigo communicates with Yelp's Fusion API.